-Let's start by me telling you one of my favorite things to do.
-JUNK!
+Upcycling furniture is one of my favorite things to do.
+Other’s people’s JUNK!
 I love to look for cool stuff at thrift stores or garage sales.
-This upcycled cabinet that I am sharing with you today I bought for only a $1.
+This upcycled furniture project that I am sharing with you today I bought for only a $1.
 Yes, only a dollar.
 It was at an estate sale where the woman was literally almost giving everything away.

 The vintage metal cabinet barely fit in my car with all of the other goodies I bought from here but I made it work!